functional-jslib/fjl/README.md

 - [X] - ~~Also some of the utility functions used to create the libraries functions should be exported with clear and meaningful names (they haven't been reviewed for export yet).~~.
-Used utility methods added as of this version.
+Internal utility methods are exported as of this version.

 ## Reasoning for paradigms
 ### Use of for-loops/while-loops instead of built-ins: